OPSkins/trade-opskins-api/ICaseSite/SendKeyRequest.md

 ## Send Key Request

-Sends a trade offer to the user requesting some number of keys for uncasing items on a case website.
+Sends a trade offer to the user requesting some number of keys for uncasing items on a case site.

-Ensure that `remaining_opens` for the case id is greater than 0 via `ICase/GetCaseSchema`, or you will get an HTTP 400 error with the code 314 (TOO_MANY_REDEMPTIONS).
+- Ensure that `remaining_opens` for the case id is greater than 0 via `ICase/GetCaseSchema`, or you will get an HTTP 400 error with the code 314 (TOO_MANY_REDEMPTIONS).

+- Case opening offers will be auto-accepted on behalf of users if they have accepted an offer from your site within the past 24 hours.

 #### HTTP Request